bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 Below the list of thermostats which should work fine.

 ### Nefit and Bosch boiler types with EMS bus
-*This is list incomplete and only for quick reference, check the installation manual first*
+*This list is incomplete and only for quick reference, check the installation manual first.
+Use Google.*
 - Nefit 9000i
 - Nefit TopLine
 - Nefit TrendLine